Where we've got to with the campaign

 In July 2020, New Forest District Council (NFDC) voted to adopt the Local Plan which included SS6.
 This means that it is now a matter of NFDC policy that at least 100 houses should be built on this greenfield site adjoining the National Park ; however, in order to build here, a planning application is still required which will be considered by NFDC Planning Committee.

 So what are we doing?
 We have had reports prepared by both a Highways Consultant and a Drainage Consultant which you can view via the link below to critically assess the information which is in the public domain regarding those matters.
 We have sent the reports to the Chief Planning Officer Claire Upton-Brown because, in a meeting with us in September 2020, she committed to involve the local community at an early stage of the planning process.
-So far we have had no response.
-We do not know whether there is any genuine will on the part of either our District or Town Council to listen to or respond to community concerns but we continue to try and engage with both of them and will update this page if we receive any response.
+So far we have not had a response to our reports.
+We have spoken to David Norris, the newly appointed case officer for SS6, but still had no direct response to our reports.

 What support have we had from local councillors?
 When the Local Plan was voted on last summer by NFDC Councillors, Jacqui England (Independent) proposed an amendment, seconded by Jack Davies (Lib Dem) to withdraw SS6 from the Local Plan.
 Whilst we had support for this from most Liberal Democrats and some independent councillors, it was wholeheartedly rejected by the Conservative Councillors.
 They voted for the inclusion of SS6 in 2018 and again in 2020.